misterdjules/homepage/jekyll_version/_posts/2013-08-12-A-few-tips-for-new-freelance-developers-in-montreal.md

 Paperwork can be very frustrating sometimes, but it can also save you a lot of money!
 One thing that is really easy to setup is registering your sales tax numbers.
 It provides you with two advantages:
 - tax numbers on your invoices that make you look more professionnal.
-- the ability to deduct some of the sales tax that you paid when buying goods that help you run your business (computers, software, etc.).
+- the ability to get a refund on some of the sales tax that you paid when buying goods that help you run your business (computers, software, etc.).

 In other words, it can save you lots of money and prevents your clients to wonder if you're reaully serious about your business.